francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 === Uniqueness and Assignments

 The uniqueness system handles assignments similarly to Alias Burying @boyland2001alias.
 Specifically, once a unique reference is read, it cannot be accessed again until it has been reassigned.
+However, passing a reference to a function expecting a `Borrowed` argument does not count as reading, since borrowing ensures that no further aliases are created during the function's execution.
 This approach allows for the formulation of the following uniqueness invariant: "A unique reference is either `null` or points to an object as the only accessible reference to that object."

 #figure(
   caption: "Uniqueness behavior with assignments in Kotlin",